 For everything there is a season,

-and a time for every purpose under heaven.
+A time for every activity under heaven.